-PROPERTY DIA MAGNETIC PARA MAGNETIC FERRO MAGNETIC FRUFERII SUBSTANCES SUBSTANCES SUBSTANCES The substance in which The substance in The substance in the resultant magnetic which the resultant which the resultant moments of individual Defination magnetic moment of magnetic moment of atoms align themselves individual atoms is individual atoms is in parallel by giving zero. not zero. rise to spontaneous magnetization

-Cause Orbital motion of electrons.
-Spin motion of electrons.
-Formation of domains.
+PROPERTY DIA MAGNETIC PARA MAGNETIC FERRO MAGNETIC SUBSTANCES SUBSTANCES SUBSTANCES Defination The substance in which the resultant magnetic moment of individual atoms is zero.
+The substance in which the resultant magnetic moment of individual atoms is not zero.
+The substance in which the resultant magnetic moments of individual atoms align themselves in parallel by giving rise to spontaneous magnetization Cause Orbital motion of electrons.
+Spin motion of electrons. on of Formation of domains.
 Susceptibility (X) Low and negative Low and positive.
-High and positive. χ depend on T Does not depend on T. except Bi at low T. $\chi = \frac{c}{T}$ (curie law) c is curie constant. $\chi = \frac{c}{T - T_c} : T > T_c$ (curie wises law) T c is curie temperature.
-Relative permeability (μ r) <1 >1 ≫ 1 spin alignment No spin alignment is present.
+High and positive. $\chi depend on T$ Does not depend on T. except Bi at low T. $\chi = \frac{c}{T}$ (curie law) c is curie constant. $\chi = \frac{c}{T - T_c} : T > T_c \text{ (curie wises law)}$ $T_c \text{ is curie temperature.}$ Relative permeability (μr)<1 >1 ≫ 1 spin alignment No spin alignment is present.
 All spins or magnetic moments are randomly oriented.
-All spins or magnetic moments are orderly oriented. χ - T curve \uparrow x χ Ferro region T c Transition of material at T c Do not change.
-On cooling these are converted into ferromagnetic material.
-Converted into para magnetic material above T c .
-In the presence of magnetic field.
+All spins or magnetic moments are orderly oriented.

+χ - T curve \uparrow x χ region T c Transition of material at T c " Do not change nara magnetic i para magnetic material In the presence of magnetic field.
 The magnetic lines of force are pulled out from the material .Hence, magnetic flux density is greater, outside the material than inside.
-The magnetic lines of force are attracted towards the centre of the material and hence the B {in} material is greater than the B {out} .
+The magnetic lines of force are attracted towards the centre of the material and hence the B{in} material is greater than the B{out} .
 The magnetic lines of force are highly attracted towards the centre of the material and hence the B{in} material is very greater than the B{out} .
-Example: Bi, Zn, H 2 O, Gold Al, Pt, Mn, cucl 2 Fe, Ni, Co, Mno, Fe 2 o 3
+Example: Bi, Zn, H 2 O, Gold Al, Pt, Mn, cucl 2 Fe, Ni, Co, Mno, Fe 2 o 3 dipoles are equal in magnitude.
+Therefore the resultant magnetization is zero.